giocard/napari-orientation/README.md

 Estimate the average value for the following metrics: Energy, Coherence, Correlation length, Curvature.

+The average curvature is estimated as the half life of the exponential decay function modeling the distribution of curvature values in the image.

 Note that Correlation length and Curvature metrics are both provided in physical units, and therefore their determination relies on the accuracy of the pixel size provided for the image.
 Using the napari-bioformats to open the images should guarantee that the pixel size stored in the file metadata is properly read by the plugin.
 In any case it always possible to adjust the pixel size from the interface.

 ![Example statistics](docs/example_statistics.png)